certifaction/hinsign-cli/README.md

 ```

 **Description**<br>
-Invalidate a signed e-prescription QR code by registering it as revoked
+Invalidate a signed e-prescription QR code by registering it as revoked.
+Revocations are final: a revoke event cannot be cancelled, and no further actions can be taken on the e-prescription except verifying it.

 **Authenticated**<br>
 Yes